 Following is a description of the valuation methodologies used for the underlying assets of the Plan measured at fair value.
-There have been no changes in the methodologies used at December 31, 2021 and 2020.
+There have been no changes in the methodologies used at December 31, 2024 and 2023.

-Mutual funds - Mutual funds represent investments with various investment managers.
+Mutual funds - Mutual funds represent investments with investment managers.
 The mutual funds are valued at the daily closing net asset value ("NAV") as reported by the fund.
 Mutual funds held by the Plan are registered with the Securities and Exchange Commission.
 These funds are required to publish their daily NAV and to transact at that price.
 The mutual funds held by the Plan are deemed to be actively traded.

 Collective investment trusts - These funds are valued at the NAV per share of each respective fund.
 The NAV, as provided by Fidelity, is used as a practical expedient to estimate fair value.
 The NAV is based on the fair value of the underlying investments held by the fund that are traded in an active market, less its liabilities.
 This practical expedient is not used when it is determined to be probable that the fund will sell the investment for an amount different than the reported NAV.
 These collective investment trusts are direct filing entities.
+As such, significant investment strategies have not been disclosed for these investments.